capuchegianni/CapucheGianni/README.md

 ## Who am I ?
 Hey there I'm Gianni, a 1st year Epitech student in Lille.
 I am looking forward to learn `Javascript` by myself and I'm currently learning `C` and `Bash` at Epitech.
-I'm currently working on multiple projects related to Epitech but I aim to participate in the creation and the development of a Discord bot in the future.
+I'm working on multiple projects related to Epitech but also I aim to participate in the creation and the development of a Discord bot in the future.

-You can contact me on Discord (Gianni 愛#5597), [Twitter](https://twitter.com/CapucheGianni) and also by [Mail](mailto:gianni.henriques@gmail.com)
+You can contact me on Discord (Gianni 愛#5597) or by [Mail](mailto:gianni.henriques@gmail.com)

 ## Some stats